 As a leader in effective programming to improve sexual and reproductive health, Pathfinder is committed to advancing our understanding of technical practice.
 Search here for approaches and tools from over half a century of work around the globe.

 Have additional questions, or can't find what you're looking for?
 Email firstname.lastname@example.org for assistance.

 The Pathways to Change game is designed to make the concept of behavior change more understandable.
 When outreach workers use the game with their communities, it stimulates thinking that can motivate individuals and communities to change.

 In a year of remarkable achievement, including Pathfinder’s landmark victory at the US Supreme Court and our return to Bangladesh with a $53.8 million project, what was most exciting?
 The answer—integration—is the theme of Pathfinder’s 2013 Annual Report.

 In response to an invitation from the editors of Reproductive Health, we put together key themes that reverberated throughout the conference, on the health and development needs of adolescents and young people, and promising solutions to meet them.

 This technical brief summarizes the evolution of PRACHAR, describes the intervention model and key evaluation results that informed each phase, and highlights next steps for dissemination and advocacy based on 11 years of project learning.

-For five years, APHIAplus Northern Arid Lands has implemented a strategy to increase local health system and community capacity for quality health service delivery.
-This brief discusses the project’s experience in Kenya's North Eastern Province, providing recommendations for future efforts.
+For five years, APHIAplus Northern Arid Lands has increased local health system and community capacity for quality health service delivery.
+This brief discusses the project’s experience in Kenya's North Eastern Province.